 Results from samples MAM-3 and MAM-7 may be the most enigmatic of the sample set, as their ages are considerably older than expected, whereas other samples in this suite yield reasonably acceptable ages.
 One explanation might be that these samples had a different laser-induced elemental fraction (LIEF) than that of the rest of the sample suite and the calcite reference materials.
-Although similar in chemistry, these samples have a different texture from other samples, as they are micritic, rather than crystalline.
-Figure 9 shows stacked integration plots of the down-hole raw 207Pb-corrected 206Pb/238U ratio of unknowns and RMs from each of two sessions in which a sample of either expected age (MU-2; session 1) or unexpected age (MAM-7; session 2) was analyzed.
-In both sessions, WC-1 (primary calcite RM), Duff Brown Tank (secondary calcite RM), NIST614 glass, and a zircon RM, Mud Tank (Black and Gulson, 1978), yielded consistent down-hole patterns, with zircon being the steepest, NIST614 with a minor negative slope and the calcite RMs in between.
-The down-hole pattern in MU-2 (run 1) was very similar to that of the primary calcite RM (WC-1) and it is therefore not surprising that it yielded the expected age.
-MAM-7 (run 2), however, yielded a negative down-hole fraction pattern, beyond that of any of the standards.
-Using NIST614 as a primary standard for calcite yields an age that is too old for calcite reference materials, and long-term correction factors typically range between 10-20% for 206Pb/238U.
-This is expected for the calcite vs. NIST glass fractionation patterns; the higher 206Pb/238U ratios of the calcite RMs down-hole would yield older ages relative to NIST.
-Interestingly, however, MAM-7 is older than expected, even though its 206Pb/238U ratio becomes smaller down-hole.
-This may indicate that the difference in 206Pb/238U ratios between measured and expected are caused by plasma-ionization differences between particles of MAM-7 and those of the reference materials and crystalline dolomite.
-A similar offset is seen in the zircon data; the steeper down-hole fractionation of Mud Tank zircon would expect an age that is older than the reference value.
-Instead, the recovered age was typically ca. 20% younger than its accepted value.
-This further indicates the importance of analyzing samples of similar chemical and textural makeup when standardizing unknowns, and that drill rate is only one component of age offset.
+Although similar in chemistry, these samples have a different texture than other samples, as they are micritic rather than crystalline.
+Figure 9 shows stacked integration plots of the down-hole raw 207Pbcorrected $^{206}\mathrm{Pb}$ / $^{238}\mathrm{U}$ ratio of unknowns and RMs from two sessions in which a sample with either an expected age (MU-2; session 1) or unexpected age (MAM-7; session 2) was analyzed.
+In both sessions, WC-1 (primary calcite RM), Duff Brown Tank (secondary calcite RM), NIST614 glass, and a zircon RM mud tank (Black and Gulson, 1978) yielded consistent down-hole patterns, with zircon being the steepest, NIST614 with a minor negative slope, and the calcite RMs in between.
+The down-hole pattern in MU-2 (run 1) was very similar to that of the primary calcite RM (WC-1), and it is therefore not surprising that it yielded the expected age.
+MAM-7 (run 2), however, yielded a negative down-hole fraction pattern beyond that of any of the standards.
+Using NIST614 as a primary standard for calcite yields an age that is too old for calcite reference materials, and long-term correction factors typically range between 10%-20% for 206 Pb / 238 U. This is expected for the calcite vs. NIST glass fractionation patterns; the higher 206Pb / 238U ratios of the calcite RMs down-hole would yield older ages relative to NIST.
+Interestingly, however, MAM-7 is older than expected, even though its 206 Pb / 238 U ratio becomes smaller down-hole.
+This may indicate that the differences in 206Pb / 238U ratios between measured and expected are caused by plasma-ionization differences between particles of MAM-7 and those of the reference materials and crystalline dolomite.
+A similar offset is seen in the zircon data; the steeper down-hole fractionation of mud tank zircon would indicate an age that is older than the reference value.
+Instead, the recovered age was typically ca. 20 % younger than its accepted value.
+This further indicates the importance of analyzing samples of similar chemical and textural makeup when standardizing unknowns and that drill rate is only one component of age offset.